 And the turmoil was felt in the LGBT population at large.
 I think the very negative discussion around same-sex marriage was bringing up a lot of shame for LGBT folk.

 Some of the people I work with who feel very comfortable with their sexual orientation still struggled with the negative commentary in the media and started to question their self-worth.
 It brought up feelings of shame for otherwise mentally healthy LGBT people.
 Organisations like Lifeline and Reach Out reported an increase in calls made to them following the commencement of the postal vote.

 The government’s approach to same-sex marriage, and the LGBT response

 I’m hearing from many LGBT people now their sense of anger and outrage against the government, despite the fact the ‘yes’ vote won.
 The issue could have been resolved quickly with a parliamentary vote.
 Instead, we ended up having an ugly debate about same-sex marriage, the legitimacy of gay people to marry the person they love, and whether gay people deserve the same rights as heterosexual people.
 This created incredible pain and suffering for many LGBT people, and it was not necessary.

 If you’re LGBTQI and feeling lost after these recent events, don’t suffer alone.
-Reach out to a friend or family member you trust, or consider seeking help from a counsellor.
+Reach out to a friend or family member you trust or consider seeking gay affirmative therapy.